NickHoward1/Splunk/README.md

 <b>What is the name of the user account created by the attacker for persistence?</b><br>
 <b>Answer:</b> I used filter index="linux-alert" "*add*"

-<h3>Alert Scenario:</h3>You are working as a Level 1 SOC Analyst on shift at an MSSP.
+<b>Alert Scenario:</b>You are working as a Level 1 SOC Analyst on shift at an MSSP.
 An alert has come through indicating that a suspicious scheduled task was created on a host.

 <b>Alert Details:</b><br>
 <b>Alert Name:</b> Potential Task Scheduler Persistence Identified <br>